kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.12.0/components/desktop/tooltip.md

 > *2: By understanding how to use the describeChild property, you can effectively improve the accessibility and usability of your application.
 > - Set `describeChild` to `false` if the Tooltip represents the purpose of the element itself.
->   - When the Tooltip is used to provide a brief explanation or label for the element it is attached to, you can set `describeChild` to `false`.
+>   - If the Tooltip is used to provide a brief explanation or label for the element it is attached to, you can set `describeChild` to `false`.
 >   - The `aria-label` attribute will be added to the `button` element with the value of the `title` property.
 >   - For example, if you have a button with a Tooltip that says "Save", the Tooltip represents the purpose of the button itself.
-In this case, set `describeChild` to `false` to indicate that the Tooltip explains the button's purpose.
+In this case, set `describeChild` to `false` to indicate that the Tooltip explains the purpose of the button.
 >     ```javascript
 >       <kuc-tooltip>
 >         <button aria-label=“Save”>Save</button>